cesar-douady/open-lmake/doc/src/execution.md

 ## Handling an access

-At first glance, recognizing a target from a dep when a job runs seems pretty easy when the accesses to the disk can be traced : reading a file is a dep, writing to it is a target.
+At first glance, recognizing a target from a dep when a job runs seems pretty easy when the accesses to the disk can be traced: reading a file is a dep, writing to it is a target.
 And this is what is done informally, but there are a lot of corner cases.

-The specification devised hereinafter has been carefully thought to allow open-lmake to run adequate jobs to reach a stable state from any starting point.
+The specification described below has been carefully designed to allow open-lmake to run adequate jobs to reach a stable state from any starting point.
 More specifically, think of the following sequence:

 ```bash